BlaisProteomics/thermo_qe_api_example/README.md

 # thermo_qe_api_example

-This is an example program using the [QE acquisition API](https://github.com/thermofisherlsms/iapi), intended as a helpful reference for developers.
+This is an example program using the [Thermo QE acquisition API](https://github.com/thermofisherlsms/iapi), intended as a helpful reference for developers.
 The system is not necessarily intended to work "out of the box" but should demonstrate tricky points such as instrument configuration and interface steps, spectral processing in C#, and how to manipulate the Thermo datatypes effectively.